She was wonderfully made, even in the nineties

 He didn’t say to love only the people who get their hair right, or dress a certain way, or only those who have certain opinions.
 There’s not a soul on earth He deems as a VIP, He died for us all.

-In fact, He declared that every one of us is wonderfully made - even in the nineties when my ankles flapped in the wind.
+In fact, He declared that every one of us is wonderfully made — even in the '90s when my ankles flapped in the wind.